TazkiyaTech/android-test-utils/README.md

 # Android Test Utils

-This library contains classes and methods designed to ease the writing of Android instrumentation tests.
+This library contains classes and methods that will ease the reading and writing of your Android instrumentation tests.

 ## Espresso